-While our brains are more malleable than previously thought, Critchlow argues that the way they are shaped over our lives may be largely predetermined, or at least beyond our control.
+Without denying the existence of neuroplasticity, Critchlow argues that the way our brains are shaped during our lives may be largely predetermined, or at least beyond our control.

-Our specific genetic materials lands us with all manner of idiosyncrasies and even medical conditions, some of which can change our destinies in significant ways.
+Our specific genetic material lands us with all manner of idiosyncrasies and even medical conditions, some of which can change our destinies in significant ways.

 However, there are few instances where a single gene predicts the onset of a specific condition or can predict a life event.
 Usually, many genes are involved in any particular condition, and they are only one of many factors.